epicluckycoin/smartcontract/README.md

 ```

 This randomness is still weak, but not as weak as the first approach.
 A miner can still not
 publish a block if the outcome is not in favor.
-This will give you a small edge over the
+This will give you a small edge
-random value that could destroy certain smart contracts.
+(e.g., intead of 50/50 you'll get 50.1/49.9) over the random value that could destroy
+certain smart contracts.

+If your contract uses the first approach, you can expect a miner to set a random value.
+Thus,
+your contract needs to cope with 100/0.
+An example could be a card playing game for fun without
+the involvent of assets (playing for fun).

+If you use the second approach, the miner can influence the random value in a sense, that it
+might drop a block.
+Thus, many suggest that the payoff needs to be smaller than 5ETH that
+a miner would get when publishing the block.
+Thus, your contract needs to cope with something
+like 50.1/49.9.

+One idea was to add or deduct 50% for each transfer, but with no upper limit, and a small
+edge over the random value means that a rogue miner can create coins out of thin air, and
+your contract is broken.

+This contract exploits the weak randomness of future blockhashes.
+The minting is bound to
+wei, so even if a miner gets 50.1/49.9, then the miner has a slightly better exchange rate of
+a bit adove 1:10'000 ELC.
+During the transfer, you can get a pot, which has on average the
+value of 0.2 ETH, which is way below the 5 ETH a miner would get.
+However, there is a worst
+case, where for a long period of time every transaction is more than 1h apart.
+Then the pot
+will be larger.
+However, we don't believe it will reach 5ETH as otherwise, many transaction
+are necessary.

 ### Strong Random Values

-The randomness is weak in this contract:

-If you can guess the random values, you can at most get 2x the coins for your ethers from the
-mint() function.
-In 10% of the cases in the transfer functions, you get coins from a previous
-transaction.
-If you can guess the random number, you can claim the coins from your
-predecessor, but you cannot create tokens out of thin air.

-Still, its difficult to predict the random number, as the block.timestamp is difficult to predict while
-the coinbase has a certain probability according to the mining power.
+Oracle, commitment schemes (semi-strong)